markslwong/CrossPlatformCSProj/README.md

 Best for creating a common library that compiles to Windows, MonoDevelop and MonoTouch.

-*Note: These instructions are for those who don't know Git or want to use the source code*
+<b>Note: These instructions are for those who don't know Git or want to use the source code</b>

 Installation
 ============